ShivamRai2003/Web-map-that-displays-a-WMS-layer/CODE/README.md

-## In this code has been written for Web Map
+## In this the code has been written for Web Map